What is a mastectomy?

-Notify your doctor if you have any of the following:
+Tell your doctor if you have any of the following:

-Fever and/or chills
+- Fever or chills

-Redness, swelling, or bleeding or other drainage from the incision site
+- Redness, swelling, or bleeding or other drainage from the incision site

-Increased pain around the incision site
+- Increased pain around the incision site

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions, depending on your situation.

 Arm care after lymph node removal